What should I look out for?

 Hearing loss can be very gradual, and it’s not like turning the volume down on the radio.
 Certain frequencies become harder to hear than others.
 These are usually the higher-pitched sounds so women’s and children’s voices can be more difficult to hear than men’s.

 Because you can hear ok in certain situations you may feel that your hearing is fine.
 You may think it’s those around you who aren’t being clear.
-This is why many people find that their friends or relatives began to point out that they are repeating themselves too much when you think they are mumbling, or complain that the TV is too loud when you think it’s just right.
+This is why many people find that their friends or relatives begin to point out that they are repeating themselves too much when you think they are mumbling or complain that the TV is too loud when you think it’s just right.

 Some speech sounds are softer than others.
 So ‘th’ ‘f’ ‘s’ ‘z’ and ‘v’ are harder to hear than ‘t’ ‘ch’ ‘l’ and ‘u’.
-This makes is harder to hear some parts of words or sentences and not others.
+This makes it harder to hear some parts of words or sentences and not others.
 Depending on what’s being said and how much background noise there is you may be able to follow the conversation.
-Other times it will be harder, and this is difficult for those around you to understand.
-They may even joke that your hearing is selective with “you heard me then didn’t you?”

 This is why you can’t hear people if they turn their heads away or cover their mouths when speaking.
-Difficulties in social situations can have a knock on effect on your confidence.
+Difficulties in social situations can have a knock-on effect on your confidence.
 You may begin to avoid people or struggle to keep up in meetings at work.
 Many people also find it harder to hear on the telephone.

 If you have any concerns it’s important not to panic.
-A visit to an audiologist can determine whether you do have hearing loss as well as what is causing it.
-It’s important to mention any other symptoms such as recurring ear infections, dizziness, if you suffer from ringing in the ears (tinnitus) or if your ears feel blocked.
+A visit to an audiologist can determine whether you have hearing loss as well as what is causing it.
+It’s important to mention any other symptoms such as recurring ear infections, or dizziness, if you suffer from ringing in the ears (tinnitus) or your ears feel blocked.
 On average, people wait 10 years before taking action about their hearing loss.
 This causes greater isolation as well as stress.

 Having a hearing aid can help you to feel connected again.
 The earlier you get help the easier it can be to adjust to your new hearing aid.
 This is because you get used to things being quiet, and the world is a noisy place.